-A team of researchers from Harvard School of Public Health recently published the results of two cohort studies that had been conducted over the course of 26 years showing how the health benefits of whole grains - such as oats, maize, and amaranth - may increase longevity.
-The findings may prove helpful for investigating methods of combating heart disease and other conditions associated with premature death, such as type 2 diabetes.
+A team of researchers from Harvard School of Public Health recently published the results of two cohort studies that had been conducted over the course of 26 years showing how the health benefits of whole grains1 - such as oats, maize, whole wheat, quinoa, and amaranth - may increase longevity.
+The findings may prove helpful for investigating methods of combating heart disease and other conditions associated with premature death, such as type 2 diabetes.2

 Cohort studies are preferred to controlled trials for diet and lifestyle studies because they allow researchers to gauge long-term trends instead of regimented treatment plans.

 This paper combined the results of two cohort studies: one on all female participants and a second one on all male participants.
 All of them were screened to rule out a history of heart disease or cancer.
 The study lasted 26 years, during which the investigators took extensive notes on the diets of each participant, as well as other characteristics, every two to four years.
-This allowed them to estimate the wholegrain consumption of each individual.
+This allowed them to estimate the individual consumption of whole grain foods.
 They then analyzed the data they had collected to see how these habits were connected to which participants died during the timeframe of the study.

 What Came Out of it?

 The average age of the people taking part in the study was 50 years old, and during the subsequent 26 years in which they were followed by the researchers, about a quarter of them died.
 Of the female participants, those who consumed the greatest amount of whole grains averaged about 36 grams per day, while male participants at the high end of the scale documented roughly 53 grams per day.